simonagren/simonagren.github.io/postscopies/2020-03-08--azurebot-nodejs-part4/index.md

 ![extend](./botframework2.png)

-# Introduction

 The last post was long.
 It was a lot of explaining regarding the code.
-And hopefully that put things a bit into context.
+And hopefully, that put things a bit into context.

-This post will be shorter, and focus on how to handle user interruptions.
-Currently in the Bot the only option is to follow the conversation step by step, there is no way to get help och restart the bot.
+This post will be shorter and focus on how to handle user interruptions.
+Currently, in the Bot the only option is to follow the conversation step by step, there is no way to get help and restart the Bot.

 # Sourcecode
 Here is the link to the Github repository for this post: [https://github.com/simonagren/simon-blog-bot-v4](https://github.com/simonagren/simon-blog-bot-v4)